2024

 • Give the other member an image and ask him/her to describe what the image is without revealing it.

-The aim of this activity is to find and eliminate any hurdles in team communication employees may have.
+This activity aims to find and eliminate any hurdles in team communication employees may have.

 6. Company Coat of Arms